Skip to content

 DEGlymphatisches System

-The glymphatic system, described by Iliff, Nedergaard and colleagues in 2012, is the brain's waste-clearance pathway, in which cerebrospinal fluid flows along perivascular spaces, exchanges with interstitial fluid, and removes metabolic byproducts such as beta-amyloid and tau.
-Activity increases substantially during sleep (and under anaesthesia in animal models), when the interstitial space expands by roughly 60 percent (Xie et al., 2013).
-Impaired glymphatic clearance is implicated in Alzheimer's disease and other neurodegenerative conditions, making sleep a key intervention point for brain longevity.
+The glymphatic system, described by Iliff, Nedergaard, and colleagues in 2012, is your brain's waste-clearance pathway.
+Cerebrospinal fluid flows along the spaces around blood vessels, swaps with the fluid between cells, and washes out metabolic waste, including beta-amyloid and tau.
+This clearance ramps up a lot during sleep (and under anesthesia in animals), when the space between brain cells widens by roughly 60% (Xie et al., 2013).
+When glymphatic clearance falters, it is implicated in Alzheimer's and other neurodegenerative diseases.
+That makes sleep a key point to protect your brain's longevity.

 Sources